LyzandeR/tableHTML/README.md

 # Usage

-The package creates an easily CSS-ible HTML tables which are compatible with R shiny.
 By typing on your console:

 ```R
 library(tableHTML)